cilliemalan/motes/README.md

 rs/kube-dns-268032401   1         1         1         18d
 ```

 As you may have guessed, these pods correspond to the output of docker ps.
+The pods you
+see running here are for kubernetes internal functions.
+You don't see them unless you
+specify the kube-system namespace.

 **Note:** You may want to check out the the k8s dashboard.
 This can be seen by running
 `minikube dashboard` from the console.
 It's okay if it says "Nothing to display here".
 We